 Once the soup's boiling, stir in the oyster sauce and chili paste.
 I'd taste test before adding the second tablespoon, especially if you aren't familiar with cooking with it because it is spicy.

-Stir in the broccoli, letting it cook for 2 minutes- until just softened, but still crisp.
+Let it cook for 2 minutes- until the broccoli's just softened, but still crisp.
 Adjust salt & pepper, if needed.

 Remove the pot from heat, stirring in the cooked meat and any juices.
 Serve & enjoy!